tlh/recs-mode.el/README.md

 ## Installation

- - put `recs.el` somewhere on your Emacs load path
+ - put `recs-mode.el` somewhere on your Emacs load path

  - add these lines to your `.emacs` file: